Baines' Camp: Our full report

 Cost of meal e.g. lunch: Included

-Honeymoons: Baines' is a lovely romantic camp, perfect for honeymooners.
-The star beds, which can be rolled out on to your own private deck at night, are a relatively exclusive experience not offered at many camps in the Okavango, and private dinners can be arranged on request.See more ideas for Honeymoons in Botswana
+Honeymoons: Baines' is a lovely, romantic camp for a Botswana honeymoon.
+The star beds; double beds which can be rolled out on to your own private deck at night, offer something quite special and an intimate private dinner table can be arranged on request.See more ideas for Honeymoons in Botswana

-Attitude towards children: Children over 12 years of age are welcome at Baines'.
+Attitude towards children: Children over seven years of age are welcome at Baines'.